Mitsubishi Corporation

 • 2 The Nora Clock, a nationally registered tangible cultural property, is the symbol of Aki City.

-• 3 The "Yataro" runs from Kochi through Aki to Nahari on the Tosa Kuroshio Railway Gomen-Nahari Line.
+• 3 The "Yataro" train runs from Kochi through Aki to Nahari on the Tosa Kuroshio Railway Gomen-Nahari line.
 At each station along the way are paintings of the cute character creations of Mr. Takashi Yanase, a manga artist who hails from the region.

 • 4 House where Yataro Iwasaki was born.
 The house still has its original thatched roof.

 • 5 Kankei Temple, which is where the ancestors of the Iwasaki Family are entombed.
-In 1901, on the occasion of Yataro's 17th Memorial Service, the temple received donation funding to construct the main hall, the bell tower and the temple gate.
+In 1901, on the occasion of Yataro's 17th Memorial Service, the temple received a donation to fund construction of the main hall, the bell tower and the temple gate.

 • 6 Statue of Yataro Iwasaki located in the city's central area